What is a subdural hematoma?

 How is a subdural hematoma treated?

-Doctors often treat subdural hematomas with surgery to relieve the pressure on the brain.
-Your doctor may use a variety of surgeries to treat the hematoma, such as:
+Doctors often treat subdural hematomas with surgery to ease pressure on the brain.
+Your doctor may use a variety of surgeries to treat the hematoma.
+These include:

 - Cutting a flap of skull open to remove the blood (craniotomy)